Rishikant181/Rettiwt-API/README.md

 The Rettiwt class has two members:

--   'tweet' member, for accessing resources related to tweets
+-   `tweet` member, for accessing resources related to tweets
--   'user' member, for accessing resources related to users
+-   `user` member, for accessing resources related to users

 For details regarding usage of these members for accessing the Twitter API, refer to the 'Features' section.